MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

         let dynamicInt = dynamicBool ?
 0 | 1;
 ```

-Even though Quantinuum supports dynamic bools and integers, it doesn't support dynamic doubles.
-Copy the following code to see the limitations of dynamic values.
+Even though Quantinuum supports dynamic bools and integers, it doesn't support dynamic values for other data types, such as double.
+Copy the following code to see feedback about the limitations of dynamic values.

 ```qsharp
         let dynamicDouble = r0 == One ?
 1. | 0.; // cannot use a dynamic double value